 Brancepeth Castle Golf Club is located near the famous, and historic cathedral city of Durham, in the pleasant, leafy village of Brancepeth.
-The club was founded in 1924, and Harry Colt, one of the world’s finest architects, designed the course on the former deer park.
+The club was founded in 1924, and Harry Colt, one of the world’s finest architects, designed the course on the estate's former deer park.

 The rolling fairways of Brancepeth are immaculately maintained.
 The course measures 6,300 yards, so it’s not overly long by today’s standards, but the lowly par of 70, provides a stern test for many leading amateurs.
 Brancepeth has played host to the final of the English County Championships, the Ladies British Open Amateur Stroke Play Championship and the English Ladies Amateur Championship.